jbrooks036/dotnet_curriculum/20-milestone-2-databases-overview/README.md

 * Add Connection makes a connection and then new Object.Context, realizes there is not a database yet, and then makes a database.
 * Create SQL DB - creates a new database first, thus the database is empty for while, and then the code runs to add/delete/and such.

+* N.B.
+There's lots more of Sonda's notes on DBs in the .rtf file in "Other Resources" folder.

 ### Outline of Databases Topics (per Eliza?)
 *	Intro to Databases